amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 `MonoBehaviour`s and Unreal engine calls them `Actor`s, but these all represent the same basic idea.

-Systems in Specs / Amethyst are slightly different.
+Systems in legion / Amethyst are slightly different.
 Rather than describing the behavior of a single instance (e.g., a single enemy in your game), they describe the behavior of all components of a specific type (all enemies).
 This makes your code more modular, easier to test, and makes it run faster.